Tumi Kar: Plot

 This is the story of Madhabpur.
 The incident is just like that of Singur.
 The corrupt M.L.A of Madhabpur, Shanti Ranja Burman is a crook who forcefully confiscate the lands and properties of the downtrodden mass in the name of industrialization and development.
-He and his sidekick Raghab (Rajesh) targets Chandra Roy (Rimjhim) and her grandmother (Whom every one calls Thakuma) for engulfing their land.
+He and his sidekick Raghab (Rajesh) target Chandra Roy (Rimjhim) and her grandmother (Whom every one calls Thakuma) for engulfing their land.
 Enter honest S.P Mr. DIbakar Choudhury and his brother Dev.
 Dev falls in love with Chandra.
 The two take oath to uproot the corrupt Shanti Ranjan and Raghab alongside the villainous inspector Binay Bagchi.
 Dev, Dibakar and Chandra find able allies in sub-inspector Pundarikakshya Das (Subhashish) and Joy Banerjee, a real estate dealer turns revolutionary.
-Together combat the adverse forces and finally at a meeting all hell breaks loose.
-Shanti Ranjan and S.P Dibakar died in encounter.
-Peace is restored.
+Together they combat the adverse forces and finally at a meeting all hell breaks loose.
+Shanti Ranjan and S.P Dibakar die in the encounter and peace is restored.